RoosterDragon/Desktop-Ponies/Content/readme.txt

 Latest changes:

+v1.69:
+- Drag and sleep behaviors will now play thier speech when a pony encounters the drag or sleep states.
+- Prevent a crash when running on a device without an audio playback device.

 v1.68:
 - Added Cozy Glow by rosie-eclairs.
 - Switched to using NAudio instead of DirectX for sounds (Windows only).